 “You do know marriage fraud will reward you with 5 years of prison time and a fine of $250,000, sir?”
-S. Richards said.
+S. Richards asked Mr Vyas.

 “When is the wedding?”
 R. Goldstein asked.

-I smiled, waving at them.
-"Take care now."
-I said.
+I smiled weakly, waving at them.
+“You too,” I said.
 When they left I was able to breathe again.
-I turned to Mr. Vyas.
+I turned to Mr Vyas.
 Oh boy.
-That look alone made me want to jump out that window.
+That look alone made me want to jump out a window.

-“Marriage fraud, Ms. Clark....you’re trying to rope me into marriage fraud."
-He voice pierced through me ear.
+“Marriage fraud, Ms Clark....you’re trying to rope me into marriage fraud.”
+His voice pierced through my ears.
 I squinted at him.

 “You’re sorry!”
 He yelled.
 I jumped.

-“I get you why your mad, but I didn’t have a choice."
-I confessed, softly.
+“I get why your mad, but I didn’t have a choice,” I confessed, softly.

 He scoffed.
-“Yes, you did!
-You could have gone back to where ever the hell you came from and renew your visa or find some other LEGAL way to get back into the country!”
+“Yes, you do!
+You could have gone back to wherever the hell you came from and renew your visa or find some other LEGAL way to get back into the country!”
 He hissed.

-“I have no where to go if I go back there!”
+“I have nowhere to go if I go there!”
 I hissed back, tears rolling down my cheek.
-“My father and his family want nothing to do with me and my mom is on a cruise half across the world."
+“My father and his family want nothing to do with me and my mom is on a cruise half across the world!”
 I confessed.
-“I’d homeless.”
+“I’d be homeless.”

 He stared at me.
-“You have to figure something out, because I’m not doing this illegal shit."
+“You have to figure something out because I’m not doing this.”

 “But they think we’re engaged—“